 - All students, 9th-12th grade participate in an academy at Richmond High.

-- Multimedia - Ms. Gomes (Lead) - Students learn to write to express themselves, journalism, produce video news shows, and last year were involved in NPR's California Report.
+- Multimedia - Mr. Zaragoza (Lead) - Students learn to write to express themselves, journalism, produce video news shows, and last year were involved in NPR's California Report.
 Students explore how media helps humans shape their world and improve it.

-- Engineering Academy (EPA) - Ms. Ahuna (Lead) - Students partner with Cehvron and UC Berkeley to learn how to pull items apart and put them back together.
+- Engineering Academy (EPA) - Mr. Van De LaarSchot (Lead) - Students partner with Chevron and UC Berkeley to learn how to pull items apart and put them back together.
 This academy is academically tough, and heavy on math, but engineering students have frequently led at Richmond High in college opportunities.
 Students will build electric bikes, and visit with real construction engineers and work side by side on projects.

-- Internationals Academy - Mr. Seeber (Lead) - This academy is specially designed for students who are new to the United States in the past 6 months.
+- Internationals Academy - This academy is specially designed for students who are new to the United States in the past 6 months.
 It is part of a national academy system originally from New York.
 See our other website pages for more information on this academy.

 Students will be introduced to the academies through Helms Middle School in 8th grade.
 Once more in 10th grade, students will receive a final opportunity to switch academies.
 The process for switching requires acceptance from the new academy, and the completion of an application that is provided by the counselors.